pzfreo/ox-soa-old/README.md

 ox-soa
 ======

-These are the materials for the labs for the Oxford Department of Computer Science SOA Module.
+These are the materials for the labs for the Oxford Software Engineering Programme MSc SOA Module.

 Source code is licensed under the Apache Software License 2.0